ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 \end{equation}
 Or, expressed in a simulation:
 <object data=/visualization/bus/bus-bunching.html?interactive=false&boost=false&equilibrium=true&gamma=0&n=1 width=700 height=700></object>

-This model isn't very interesting.
-There is only a single bus, and it is travelling at a fixed speed, so it has no hope of exhibiting the kind of bunching behavior that we want to explain.
+Now, this model isn't very interesting.
+There is only a single bus, and it is traveling at a fixed speed, so it has no hope of exhibiting the kind of bunching behavior that we want to explain.
-So let's start by adding some more buses:
+We can increase the complexity by adding some more buses:
 \begin{equation}
 \frac{\partial \theta_n}{\partial t} = v_0
+\label{constant}
 \end{equation}
-In this equation the subscript indicates the $n$th bus on the route, so a simulation with five buses would look like:
+In this equation the subscript indicates the $n$th bus out of $N$ on the route, so a simulation with five buses looks like this:
 <object data=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=false&gamma=0&n=5 width=700 height=700></object>
-Okay, so this is starting to more closely resemble a bus route, but the buses still are moving at a constant speed, and have no effect on each other.
+Okay, so this is starting to more closely resemble a bus route.
+However, the buses are still moving at a constant speed, and have no effect on each other.
-What we need is some way of modeling the fact that buses are slowed down by loading and unloading of passengers.
+In order for our model to exhibit the richer characteristics of a "bunched" system, there must be some way for their speed to be a function of conditions on the road.
+There are many factors that can control the speed of a bus traveling through town, including traffic, construction, scheduled layovers, and number of passengers.

+In order to keep the model simple, we will focus on the last reason: the number of passengers to board and exit the bus.
+A traveling bus constantly picks up and drops off passengers as it makes its way around its route.
+This process takes time (as anyone who has watched a passenger fumble with change upon boarding knows).
+A bus that boards and deposits more passengers will, in general, make slower progress along its route.

+There are many factors that contribute to the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
+We will assume that the amount of time since the previous bus is also a big factor: the more time that has passed, the more passengers will have arrived at the bus stops for pickup.
+Therefore, if a bus falls behind schedule, more time will have passed since the last bus at each stop, meaning that it will be further slowed down by excess passengers.
+In the following analysis, we will use the distance between buses as a proxy for the number of passengers that need to be picked up.

+We need to augment our model to account for this slowing-down behavior.
+Now, the expression for speed in equation \eqref{constant} is a constant, so the next-simplest expression is to make it linear in the distance between buses (our proxy for the number of passengers):
 \begin{equation}
 \frac{\partial \theta_n}{\partial t} =
  v_0 \left[ 1 - \gamma (\theta_{n+1} - \theta_n) \right]
 \label{evolution}
 \end{equation}
+In this equation, a bus picking up *no* passengers (which happens if there has been no time for them to accumulate since the previous bus) travels at $v_0$.
+As the distance between a bus and the one ahead of it *increases*, the speed of the bus slows down, reflecting the additional time spent boarding and disembarking.

-This set of ordinary differential equations will be the primary evolution equation for our system of buses.
+Equation \eqref{evolution} is a set of ordinary differential equations (one equation for each of the $N$ buses).
-We will analyze it by answering the following two questions.
+It will be the primary  evolution equation for our system of buses, which we will analyze by answering the following two questions.

 1. Is there an equilibrium solution to these equations?
 That is to say, is there a solution that does not evolve in time?

 2. If there is an equilibrium solution, is it stable?
 A stable solution, when perturbed, will return to the equilibrium.
-An unstable one will get further and further.
+An unstable one will get further and further from equilibrium until the buses bunch.

 Strictly speaking, an equilibrium solution cannot exist for the system of equations as described: as long as the buses have a nonzero velocity, their positions will evolve in time.
-However, with a slight reframing of the question it makes sense to talk about an equilibrium: is there a configuration and velocity for which the velocity is constant, and that the distance *between* the buses is not changing?
+However, with a slight reframing of the question it makes sense to talk about an equilibrium: is there a configuration for which the bus velocities are constant, and that the distance between them (headways) are not changing?
 That is to say, can we find a solution where the buses are traveling steadily, getting no closer to or further from the others?

 It seems intuitive that an equilibrium solution, if it exists, should have the buses equally spaced, so let's start looking for a solution of that form.
 Let's further guess that the equilibrium velocity is the base bus speed $v_0$.
 A change of coordinates makes this system a bit easier to reason about.
 Let's boost ourselves into moving a coordinate system $\psi$, defined by:
 \begin{equation}
 \psi_n \equiv \theta_n - v_0 t
 \end{equation}

 From this we can also get the relations
 \begin{equation}
 \frac{\partial\theta_n}{\partial t} =